The 2-Minute Rule: Start Any Habit Without Willpower

 Tomorrow, do it again.

 The hardest habit to build is the first one.
 But every habit you've ever successfully built started exactly this way: with a single, small action repeated on a day when you didn't feel like it.
-The 2-Minute Rule just makes that first action feel manageable enough to actually happen.
+The 2-Minute Rule just makes that first action feel manageable enough to actually happen, which is why it is the natural entry point for anyone building discipline from scratch.

 Start small.
 Start today.
 Don't stop.